Felix45/bookstore/README.md

 # Bookstore CMS

-> Is an online library application that enables users to keep track of books in their library by adding to and removing books from a list.
+> This is an online library application that enables users to keep track of books in their library by adding to and removing books from a list.
 Built with React JS, Redux and CSS.

 ## Built With